|11 Classroom days; 09:00-17:00 plus blended learning/online.|

 This is a golden opportunity for the right people.
 Completing the 2 modules is an intense and challenging experience.
 As class room and self study are involved, a high degree of motivation will be required.
 The chance is there to shine.
 All age profiles are welcome to take part.
-Participants will need to have ideally a minimum educational standard of a Level 7 Degree in an engineering/technical qualification or equivalent.
+Participants will need to have ideally a minimum educational standard of a Level 7 Degree in a STEM qualification.
 As there are limited places on this course, places will be allocated on a first come basis subject to assessment and interview.

 Successful candidates will receive an individual accreditation for each module:

-- Dublin Institute of Technology in association with Ibec for the Diploma in Professional Competence (QQI Level 6 - 20 credits)
+- Dublin Institute of Technology in association with Ibec for the Diploma in Professional Competence (NFQ Level 6 - 20 credits)

-- University of Limerick & Global Business Institute for the Certificate in Quality Engineering (QQI Level 8 - 30 credits including internship) and preparation for ASQ CQE Exam.
+- University of Limerick & Global Business Institute for the Certificate in Quality Engineering (NFQ Level 8 - 30 credits) and preparation for ASQ CQE Exam.
 (Candidates can sit the ASQ exam at their own time after work experience in the relevant area of knowledge).